tomdiggle/website/README.md

 ```

 ## Authoring an Article
 Use the following command generate a new post.
-A new file will created in the `_post` directory.
+A new file will created in the `content/post` directory.
 Be sure to fill in the variables in the header.

 ```
     hugo new post/hello-world.md